-I'm a sucker for a celebrity-approved workout.
-I'll try anything an A-lister touts, and I've been that way as long as I can remember — I even have the fitness DVDs from high school to prove it (anyone else still hoarding their Tracy Anderson Method videos because Gwyneth Paltrow dubbed them the Holy Grail?).
-So when I got the chance to try and review The DB Method machine (which Kim Kardashian loved so much she gifted it to her sisters) I couldn't say yes fast enough.
+Like so many others in the world, I’m pretty much a sucker for a celebrity-approved workout.
+For as long as I can remember I’ve been a hoarder and collector of every A-list-approved fitness DVD, YouTube channel, and app under the sun (anyone else still hoarding their Tracy Anderson Method videos because Gwyneth Paltrow dubbed them the Holy Grail?).
+So when I was offered the opportunity to test out The DB Method machine (which Kim Kardashian loved so much she gifted it to her sisters) my answer was an immediate and emphatic “yes.”

-While not new — The DB Method first launched its glute-targeting machine in 2017 — with a pandemic driving most people to turn to home workouts, it felt like an especially relevant piece of equipment to review right now since it's designed to help you achieve the perfect squat and strengthen your butt (along with other parts of your body — more on that later) in 10 minutes a day, all while being a small, relatively lightweight piece of equipment that folds up for easy storage.
+While not new — The DB Method first launched its glute-targeting machine in 2017 — with many people turning to home workouts in recent years, it felt like an especially relevant piece of equipment to review right now since it's designed to help you achieve the perfect squat and strengthen your butt (along with other parts of your body — more on that later) in 10 minutes a day, all while being a small, relatively lightweight piece of equipment that folds up for easy storage.

 And again, it's become a certified celebrity favorite since its inception — not only do many of the Kardashians own one, but it's also reportedly been pictured in the homes of Hailey Bieber, Tracee Ellis Ross, and even more stars.
 That said, with its dream setup and cult-like following, The DB Method almost seemed to be too good to be true — so I put it to the test for a few weeks to see if it would live up to the hype.
 My experience, ahead.

 We may receive a portion of sales if you purchase a product through a link in this article.